DigiBP/Team-Lemons/README.md

 # Digitalization of Process <br />
 As already visible in the to-be process, several process steps are to be automated:
 ## Message Start Event (MAKE Scenario 1) <br />
 The process instance starts with the receiption of new credit application.
 The credit application is filled out using Google Forms, which is connected with Google Sheets.
 As soon as a new request is submitted, a new row in the Google Sheets is inserted.
 For each new row, an email to the initiator is sent to confirm the receiption.
-To ensure that the email is sent just once, the row is updated with Email sent = yes.
-Only for rows where Email sent = null Emails will be sent.
-Lastly, the new application automatically triggers a new process instance and starts the process in Camunda.
+To ensure that the email is sent just once, the row is updated with email sent = yes.
+Only for rows where Email sent = null emails will be sent.
+Lastly, a HTTP request to the defined Camunda message is sent and triggers a new process instance.
 ![image](https://user-images.githubusercontent.com/127504259/235854898-c886ee63-9be6-464d-a459-12ba72591bc6.png)
 ## Get Project Details (MAKE Scenario 2) <br />
 The application form is to be enriched with further project information such as the project's name and the (sub-)project manager as well as information about the initiator.
 This data has to be requested from the database.
 For this project, a database within mySQL with the tables "employees" and "Projects" is created:
 ![image](https://github.com/DigiBP/Team-Lemons/assets/127504259/195451a6-3167-4373-9b82-2ec0dee45a66)
  ### Get additional information (iSaaS)<br />
 From the variables of the initial request, further information out of the database can be added.
-One one hand, more information about the initiator is requested, on the other hand, information about the project in question is retrieved.
+On one hand, more information about the initiator is requested, on the other hand, information about the project in question is retrieved.
 ![image](https://github.com/DigiBP/Team-Lemons/assets/127504259/68a80eea-2c76-4393-af1d-9c2a57c6ed21)

  ### Error Handling<br />